dingo/api/readme.md

 The `Controller` and `Response` aliases give you easier access to certain methods which are covered in more detail later.

+### Publishing Configuration

+You can publish the packages configuration and modify it to better suit your application:

+    php artisan config:publish dingo/api

+The configuration files will be published to `app/config/packages/dingo/api`.

 ## Usage

 ### Defining Routes

 Before routes are defined they need to be wrapped in an API group.
-This group lets the API know, among other things, the version of the API that these routes will respond to.
+This group lets the API know, among other things, the version of the API that these routes will respond to:

 	Route::api(['version' => 'v1'], function()
 	{